YEET200/Support-System/README.md

- is an integrated platform designed to streamline and enhance customer support services for businesses.
+Support System is an integrated platform designed to streamline and enhance customer support services for businesses.
 It combines the functionality of a support ticketing system and a real-time chat interface to provide a comprehensive solution for efficient issue resolution and seamless communication between support agents and customers.

 Key Features: